-30 credits must be completed, and of these 30:

-- At least 15 must be earned through RMC, (including six in the chosen discipline) - At least 10 must be at the senior level - At least 20 must be in Arts, (of which at least 12 must be in Business Administration) - At least 6 of the 12 Business Administration credits must be at the senior level - At least 6 of the 12 Business Administration credits must be earned through RMC compulsory core.
+- 30 credits must be completed, and of these 30: - At least 15 must be earned through RMC, (including six in the chosen discipline) - At least 10 must be at the senior level - At least 20 must be in Arts, (of which at least 12 must be in Business Administration) - At least 6 of the 12 Business Administration credits must be at the senior level - At least 6 of the 12 Business Administration credits must be earned through RMC

-Note: A credit may fulfill several requirements at the same time, ex: a course could be in Arts (including Business Administration), at the senior level and taken through RMC.
-The BA Program includes a
+A credit may fulfil several requirements at the same time, ex: a course could be in Arts (including Business Administration), at the senior level and taken through RMC.
+The BA Program includes a compulsory core.

-- HIE208: Canadian Military History: A study in War and Military History, 1867-2000)or another course in Military History, such as HIE205) - POE206: The Canadian Forces and Modern Society, Civics, Politics and International Relations (or POE205, or POE316 Introduction to International Relations) - HIE475: Science and War: The Impact of Military Technology - PSE 402: Leadership and Ethics - BAE101: Management: Principles and Practices in a Canadian Defence Setting (or BAE100 Principles of management in a Defence Setting) - At least two credits in English Literature and Grammar. - At least one credit in Canadian History - At least one more credit in Military Psychology and Leadership (PSE123 for example) - At least two credits in Mathematics, Computer Science, Chemistry or Physics (For the concentration in Business Administration, students must take MAE106 and MAE108)
+- HIE208: Canadian Military History: A study in War and Military History, 1867 to Present (or another course in Military History, such as HIE205:) (1 credit) - POE206: The Canadian Forces and Modern Society, Civics, Politics and International Relations (or POE205, or POE316: Introduction to International Relations) (1 credit) - HIE475: Technology, Society and Warfare (1 credit) - PSE402: Leadership and Ethics (1 credit) - BAE101: Introduction to Defence Management and Decision Making (or BAE100 Principles of management in a Defence Setting) (1 credit) - At least two credits in English Literature and Grammar (2 credits) - At least one credit in Canadian History (1 credit) - At least one more credit in Military Psychology and Leadership (PSE123 for example) (1 credit) - At least two credits in Mathematics, Computer Science, Chemistry or Physics (For the concentration in Business Administration, students must take MAE106 and MAE108) (2 credits)